mszep/pandoc_resume/resume.md

 * Leaded and productized inhouse recommendation engine for media sevices

-    * Leaded a data science and system engineers to build new deep learning based recommendation system
+    * Leaded a data scientist and system engineers to build new deep learning based recommendation system
     * Responsible for satisfying requirements, architecture desine and team management

 2014.4-2016.8